2012–13 FC Dinamo București season: October

 In the next championship round, Dinamo met the former leader, Pandurii Targu Jiu.
 The game was played at National Arena, under special conditions.
 Dinamo commemorated 12 years since Cătălin Hâldan died, and the supporters created a special captain armband, with Hâldan face.
 In this game, Ionel Dănciulescu played for the 490th time in Liga I, equalling a record detained so far by Costică Ştefănescu.
 Dănciulescu scored a goal against Pandurii, his 210th in Liga I. Dinamo defeated Pandurii 3–0.
 In the next game, at Mediaş, Dănciulescu played his 491st match in Liga I, after which he became the player with the most presences in the first league.
 The team failed to win the third game in a row, drawing with Gaz Metan, 2-2.

 The competition took a break for the national team's games.
 After the break, Dinamo suffered another defeat at home.
 The newly promoted Gloria Bistriţa lead 2–0 at Arena Naţională, Dinamo managed to score a single goal and in the second half Ionel Dănciulescu missed a penalty.

 The first Bucharest derby of the season was played on 22 October, against Rapid.
 The game was initially scheduled in August, but it was postponed due to the friendly game against FC Barcelona.
-Rapid took the lead after a goal from Daniel Pancu, in the 30th minute, but Marius Alexe scored twice, the second time from the penalty spot, and Dinamo won 2–1, climbling to the fifth place in the championship.
+Rapid took the lead after a goal from Daniel Pancu, in the 30th minute, but Marius Alexe scored twice, the second time from the penalty spot, and Dinamo won 2–1, climbing to the fifth place in the championship.
 After that, Dinamo continued its sinusoidal evolution, and failed to win against Ceahlăul Piatra Neamţ.
 The game ended in a goalless draw.